Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

-If you are confused or feel ambivalent, this checklist will give you a reasonable second opinion about whether you should hold on or whether you should leave.
+It's the age-old question: Should I go or should I stay?
+This checklist will give you a reasonable second opinion about whether you should hold on and try to make it work, or whether you should leave.

 - I trust my partner.

 - I consider my partner to be one of my friends.